 One Thing at a Time Does multi-tasking ever add value?
 Your to-do lists don’t define you, and instead of being overwhelmed you should focus on doing one thing at a time – and doing it well with your full attention.

 Regaining Creativity Eliminating screen time, answering all your child’s questions and giving them more autonomy encourages them to get creative instead of constantly seeking approval or looking for entertainment.

-With an audience of some 20 million people, a series of books and a documentary widely popular on Netflix, Joshua and Ryan, the duo behind The Minimalists, are the godfathers of the modern day minimalist movement.
-They’re also one of the top slow living and minimalism blogs.
+With an audience of some 20 million people, a series of books and a Netflix documentary, Joshua and Ryan are the godfathers of the modern minimalist movement.

-They’ve inspired thousands by walking away from their corporate careers towards more meaningful lives – shedding plenty of clutter and emotional baggage along the way.
+They’ve inspired thousands by walking away from their corporate careers towards more meaningful lives.
+And they shed plenty of clutter and emotional baggage along the way.

 Nightmares of a Perfectionist Perfectionism is futile, yet it can haunt you in everything you do from writing a perfectly-crafted story to going after your ideal relationship or career.